Individual Shrinkage for Random Effects: Motivation for Shrinkage with Individual Weights (IW)

+\begin{remark}[Assumptions] Assumption~\ref{indep-assumption} is standard in the EB literature and could be relaxed under additional structure.
+For instance, \cite{chen2022empirical} relaxes a related assumption of independence between the latent parameter and known variances, by imposing additional structure on their conditional relationship.
+Assumption~\ref{indep-assumption} is plausible in a range of applications, including settings with systematic firm-level heterogeneity, as in our empirical application.

-Thus, Assumption~\ref{key-assumption} states that, as two random variables, $(A_i-\mu)^2$ and $\left(1 - {W}_{i,T-1}\right)^2 $ are weakly negatively correlated.
-Intuitively, the assumption requires that larger values of $(A_i-\mu)^2$ are associated with smaller weight attributed to the pooled forecast (or that the two are uncorrelated).
-This is a mild and reasonable assumption, in that it only rules out ``pathological" weights that would shrink outliers more than individuals near the mean of the distribution, thus exacerbating the tyranny of the majority phenomenon that we are seeking to overcome.
-If the individual weight is a fixed constant, i.e., ${W}_{i,T-1} = c_i$ for some constant $0 \leq c_i \leq 1$, then Assumption~\ref{key-assumption} is satisfied with an equality in \eqref{key:regularity:IW}.
-Conversely, if the individual weight is a genuine function of the random effect - instead of a fixed constant - the inequality in \eqref{key:regularity:IW} can be strict.
-We will see below that this strict inequality translates into improvements in the performance of IW.
+Assumption~\ref{key-assumption} states that $(A_i-\mu)^2$ and $\left(1 - {W}_{i,T-1}\right)^2$ are weakly negatively correlated, so, for instance, larger values of $(A_i-\mu)^2$ receive smaller weights to the pooled forecast (or are uncorrelated).
+It rules out ``pathological'' weights that would shrink outliers more than units at the center of the distribution, thus exacerbating the ``tyranny of the majority" that we seek to overcome.
+Constant weights, i.e., ${W}_{i,T-1} = c_i$ for some $0 \leq c_i \leq 1$, satisfy Assumption~\ref{key-assumption} with equality.
+If the individual weight is a genuine function of the RE, the inequality in \eqref{key:regularity:IW} can be strict.
+We will show that this strict inequality translates into performance gains for IW. \end{remark}

+\begin{remark}[Interpretation of $\mu$] The common mean $\mu$ is the point of shrinkage and represents how we borrow strength from the majority.
+As in a classical Bayesian setting, we treat it as a tuning parameter and, thus, similarly to existing approaches, our theoretical results abstract from uncertainty in its estimation.
+As discussed by \cite{kwon21}, in empirical work outcomes are often demeaned, so $\mu=0$ (e.g., if $Y_{i,t}$ are residuals from a first-stage estimation of a model with an intercept, see Remark~\ref{cova}).
+If $\mu$ is unknown, we replace it with the panel mean of $Y_{i,t}$.
+Remark~\ref{groupstructure} discusses how $\mu$ could be chosen in the case of a known group structure in parameters. \end{remark}

+\begin{remark}[Extensions: covariates and value-added models] Covariates can be incorporated by redefining $Y_{i,t}$ in (\ref{model}) as residuals from a first-step estimation with homogeneous coefficients:

+where $\tilde{Y}_{i,t}$ are the outcomes and $\widehat{\beta}$ is consistent as $N\to\infty$.\footnote{If $X_{i,t}$ includes lagged outcomes, one could use the Arellano--Bond estimator \citep{arellano1991some}.} The theoretical results below then apply under the additional assumption that $N$ is large.
+In finite $N$, the consistency requirement could be relaxed if alternative, possibly biased, estimators improve forecast accuracy.